Motorcyclist and passenger ready to ride in the city, illustrating the importance of safety when riding two-up on a motorcycle.

 The right gear for two

 A motorcycle passenger is not a "simple backpack".
-They must be equipped like the rider: approved helmet, reinforced jacket, gloves, and closed-toe shoes.
-Never ride with someone in a t-shirt or sneakers — in the event of a fall, the consequences can be devastating.
+They must be equipped like the rider: approved helmet, reinforced jacket, gloves and closed shoes.
+Never set off with someone in a t-shirt or sneakers: in the event of a fall, the consequences can be devastating.

-There are now suitable gear options for all body types, even for occasional passengers.
+Today there is suitable equipment for all builds, even for occasional passengers.

 • Moto trail sur route mixte, mettant en avant le confort et la capacité d'adaptation en conditions variées.
 Trail motorcycle on mixed terrain, highlighting comfort and adaptability in varied conditions.